-▶ A powered hybrid system allows the option of a control unit to be connected to a mattress to action the movement of cells beneath the individual, thus altering the parts of the body bearing load at any given time.
-The automated cyclical action generally provides enhanced benefits for those with existing pressure ulcers.
-This set-up prevents air diffusing from the support surface and provides a form of alternating pressure support as a step-up therapy.
+A powered hybrid support surface allows the option of a control unit to be connected to a mattress to action the movement of cells beneath the individual, thus altering the parts of the body bearing load at any given time.
+The automated cyclical action generally provides enhanced benefits for those with existing pressure injuries.
+This set-up prevents air diffusing from the support surface and provides a form of alternating pressure support as a step-up therapy. b